Benjamin-Italiaander/Benjamin-Italiaander/README.md

 With the rise of quantum computing and increasingly powerful AI systems, we are entering a period where rethinking security is no longer optional, it is an opportunity to build stronger and more future-resistant systems.

-The *Quantum Threat Timeline Report 2023*, authored by Michele Mosca and Marco Piani, provides a comprehensive analysis of when quantum computers may become capable of breaking today’s cryptographic systems.
-Based on a survey of 37 experts from academia and industry, the report offers an informed perspective on the proximity of the quantum threat and the rapid development of quantum technologies.
+The *Quantum Threat Timeline Report 2023*, provides a comprehensive analysis of when quantum computers may become capable of breaking today’s cryptographic systems.
 You can find the referenced image [here](https://postquantum.com/post-quantum/q-day-crqc-predictions/#expert-opinion).

 Although the report dates from 2023, the pace of development since then suggests that the post-quantum transition is no longer a distant concern, it has already begun.
 > Their findings make one thing increasingly clear: the post-quantum era is no longer theoretical it has already begun.